- Open today, 10 am to 5 pm.

 The Norfolk Society of Arts presents a distinguished roster of speakers during its annual lecture series.
-Each event begins at 10:30 a.m. with a coffee reception in Huber Court.
-The lecture follows at 11 a.m. in the Kaufman Theater.
+The 2020-2021 season will begin virtually.
+Links to the lectures will be available online the evening prior to the event.
 Interested in supporting this illustrious series?
 Visit NorfolkSocietyofArts.org to learn more.Join today

 When the Norfolk Society of Arts (NSA) was established in 1917, an institution like the Chrysler Museum was simply a dream.
 Born from the Irene Leache Foundation, an organization established in honor of a teacher devoted to bringing the arts to Norfolk, the NSA was founded “to stimulate and further the interest in art in Norfolk and to establish an art museum.”
 Nearly sixteen years later, that dream was realized.

 The NSA took its first major step toward bringing a museum to Norfolk in 1923 by creating The Museum Building Fund.
 By 1926, NSA member Florence Sloane was leading the efforts to garner financial support.
 Florence and her husband, William, were textile mill owners and art connoisseurs from New York.
 Today, their former home is now the Hermitage Museum and Gardens.

 Over the years, the NSA pursued funding and city support and successfully lobbied Norfolk officials to fill in unclaimed land at Smith Creek, the current site of the Chrysler Museum.